Space Raiders (film): Plot

-Captain C.F.
-"Hawk" Hawkens (Vince Edwards) – a former Space Service Colonel turned pirate – leads his crew on a mission to steal a freighter owned by an interstellar corporation simply referred to as "The Company".
-During the theft, 10-year-old Peter (David Mendenhall), slips aboard the freighter to hide, and the pirates steal the ship unaware he is aboard.
+Captain C. F. "Hawk" Hawkens (Vince Edwards), a former Space Service Colonel turned pirate, leads his crew on a mission to steal a freighter owned by an interstellar corporation simply referred to as "The Company".
+During the theft, 10-year-old Peter (David Mendenhall), slips aboard the freighter to hide, and the pirates steal the ship unaware he is on board.
 After the freighter rendezvouses with Hawk's ship, the crew fight to save the life of a comrade wounded during the shootout.
 Meanwhile, Peter comes out of hiding and asks to be taken home.

-At first, Hawk considers ransoming the child, but during a skirmish with Company fighters, Hawk's feelings change when Peter courageously volunteers to squeeze into a tight compartment and fixes a damaged power conduit that allows them to escape.
+At first, Hawk considers ransoming the child, but during a skirmish with Company fighters, Hawk's feelings change when Peter courageously volunteers to squeeze into a tight compartment to fix a damaged power conduit that allows them to escape.
 Hawk promises to return Peter to his home planet, Procyon III.
 First, however, Hawk's crew stop to rest at a space station owned by an alien crime lord, Zariatin (Ray Stewart).

 On Procyon III, Peter's father meets with The Company's security director who decides to locate the boy with an advanced robot ship.
 This massive, fully automated battle cruiser can track an identity tag that Peter wears around his neck.

 Back at Zariatin's station, a pair of bounty hunters spot Peter and realize he is a "Company kid" worth a hefty ransom.
 When Peter wanders off, Flightplan (Thom Christopher), a psychic alien member of Hawk's crew, senses the boy is in danger.
 When Hawk finds him, Zariatin arrives and is furious a child is snooping around his station.
 Hawk promises the kid will not be a problem, but threatens to kill Zariatin if he tries to lay a hand on him.

 While Hawk and crew relax in the bar, a bored Peter slips out of his cabin and the bounty hunters follow.
 Meanwhile, Zariatin calls Hawk to remind him that his service fees are long past due.
 Zeriatin demands that Hawk steal four Company fuel ships from a depot on Regulus V, but to guarantee performance, the boy must remain at the station.
 Hawk refuses to leave Peter behind, but he agrees to steal the ships.
 He orders his crew member Amanda (Patsy Pease) to take Peter home in one of ships once the job is accomplished.